 Perform other duties as directed by the CAT with concurrence of UTA.

 Subcommittee Chairs.
-The subcommittee chairpersons shall:
+The chair of each subcommittee shall:

 Provide input on agendas for subcommittee meetings.

-Preside at and facilitate subcommittee meetings
+Preside at and facilitate subcommittee meetings.

 Ensure that all subcommittee recommendations are shared in full CAT committee meetings.

-Preside at and facilitate meetings at which the Chairperson of the full CAT committee is not present.
+Preside at and facilitate meetings at which the Chair of the full CAT committee is not present.

 Serve as the interim Chair of the CAT in cases where the individual elected to be the Chair of the CAT can no longer serve as the Chair.